felixlauyh/Get-clean-data-project/README.md

 Note that x_train.txt and x_test.txt have no column (i.e. variable) names The column names of the 561 measurements/variables are renamed based on the variable features, again assuming the data is organized in _lego-block_ fashion

-The training and test dataset are then combined together simply using *rbind*.
+The training and test dataset are then combined together to form a new variable **data** simply using *rbind*.
 A new column called "data_set" is created to indicate whether the original data is for training or test

 ###Simplifying the data